Skip to main content

 #

-After breaking free, she wandered Outland with no purpose.
+After breaking free at Light’s Hope, she sat in the snow for a long time and then wandered Outland with no purpose.
 Existing.
 Not living — the dead don’t live.

 Then she found them.
 Shadowmoon Valley.
 White flowers growing in fel-corrupted soil.
 Nothing should survive there.
 The ground was poisoned, blighted, dead.